 When CAEN’s Lecture Capture Service is not an option, or when faculty need to provide a lecture for students outside of the classroom, screen recording software can be a good tool for publishing video content.
 Recordings with Camtasia can be made by an instructor from anywhere using a Windows or Mac computer.
-While Kaltura Capture is recommended and freely available to all U-M faculty, Camtasia does offer more extensive editing, annotating, and post-processing options.
+Kaltura Capture is recommended and freely available to all U-M faculty, but Camtasia does offer more editing, annotating, and post-processing options.

 How to Obtain a Camtasia License